thegeorgeous/invoicing/_posts/2013-10-27-getting-started.md

 # InvoiceMailer.send_invoice(invoice).deliver
 {% endhighlight %}

-You can customize the system so that you can specify types of ledger items {
-like invoice, credit note, payment note}, different currencies on ledger items, evolving tax rates, statuses on ledger items etc.
+You can customize the system so that you can specify types of ledger items {like invoice, credit note, payment note}, different currencies on ledger items,evolving tax rates, statuses on ledger items etc.

+# Developer Guide - Detailed Documentation

+`Invoicing` gem uses `acts-as` style, and provides various functionalities:

+1. ledger item, it can be an invoice, a credit note, or a payment note.
+2. line item, which specifies an entry in a ledger item.
+3. tax rates, which can be used to caculate taxes on various items.

+Code contains detailed documentation, but there are underlying concepts which should be understood first:

+1. `acts_as_cached_record`: tables like tax rates, will have very less number of entries.
+Since there will be very less number of entries, then can be cached and returned from the cache, rather than querying from the database again and again. `acts_as_cached_record` helps in caching records.
+This module will be deprecated soon.

+2. `class_info.rb`: this file is the heart of all the `acts_as` modules.
+It helps in storing information related to all the instances of a class at class level.
+   It also takes care of inheritance.
+It defines basic `acts_as` helper, which is inturn used by other modules.

+3. `connection_adapter_ext.rb`: It tries to generate specific statements and queries according to database adapter used, which are not inherently supported by AR.
+   This module will also be deprecated soon.

+4. `currency_value`: Helpers for effectively storing and formatting monetary values.

+5. `find_subclasses`: This module is more or less a hack, which helps in optimizing queries when a hierarchy of classes exist.
+This module will be deprecated soon.

+6. `ledger_item`: This is the heart of